-Data has always been the utmost important aspect of handling CRM activities in a business organisation.
+Data has always been the utmost important aspect of handling CRM activities in a business organization.
 Depending on its scale of operations, an active business house deals with hundreds and thousands of customers on a day-to-day basis.
 This implies that the employees have to process huge volumes of data on a daily basis.

 Salesforce has been highly effective in lifting this load off the shoulders of several enterprises.
-It allows automated and efficient handling of the complicated customer database, allowing the sales representatives to make the most of the business data and provide personalised services to the clients/customers.
+It allows automated and efficient handling of the complicated customer database, allowing the sales representatives to make the most of the business data and provide personalized services to the clients/customers.

 What Is A Salesforce Object?